HoldYourWaffle/YAMMFUS/README.md

 #Yet Another Minecraft Mod For Uncraftable Stuff (YAMMFUS)

-A minecraft mod that adds some things that should be in vanilla minecraft
+A minecraft mod that adds some things that should be in vanilla minecraft (not only recipes ;])

 ####Basic functions
 1. Recipe for saddle